dotnet/linker/docs/design/steps-explained.md

 Everything is located in the namespace Linker, or in sub namespaces.
 Being a command line utility, its entry point function is in the class Driver.

-This class is in charge of analyzing the command line, and to instantiate two important objects, a LinkContext, and a Pipeline.
+This class is in charge of analyzing the command line, and instantiating two important objects, a LinkContext, and a Pipeline.

 The LinkContext contains all the information that will be used during the